pratishtha-gaur/Wellness360/README.md

-  # Health Buddy Web App Design

-  This is a code bundle for Health Buddy Web App Design.
-The original project is available at https://www.figma.com/design/C1VY6ijfpr3ArsSsfIBxWs/Health-Buddy-Web-App-Design.
+  # Wellness360

   ## Running the code

   Run `npm i` to install the dependencies.

-  Run `npm run dev` to start the development server.
+  Run `npm run dev:full` to start the development server.